h0r0m4n/h0r0m4n.github.com/work/2016/aeon-vr.md

 {% image "aeon-vr-4" "full" "" "" %}

 The complex development of [Aeon](http://aeon.horoman.com) had the need to use a versioning system such as Git through the GitHub service which made it possible to store all the changes made to one or more files in order to be able to return to a previous state at any time.
-The GitHub service has permission to conduct multiple experiments and yet keep a "clean" version of the project, modify changes as needed, and in some circumstances it was possible to rewrite the project's history in release form.
+The GitHub service has permission to conduct multiple experiments and yet keep a "clean" version of the project, modify changes as needed, and in some circumstances, it was possible to rewrite the project's history in a release form.
 In this way, every step of the design process was documented.

-Text data had a size saving advantage over 75%, thanks to HTML compression in conjunction with GZIP.
+Text data had a size saving advantage of over 75%, thanks to HTML compression in conjunction with GZIP.
 The application interface uses the vector format to ensure sharpness regardless of the pixel density of the devices.
 SVG symbols were used to reduce HTTP requests and uploads.

 Real-time 3D rendering was possible using WebGL technology along with three.
 Js which natively allowed the creation of scenes - where all objects, cameras and lights are placed, objects - geometries and materials rooms - single and multiple rooms necessary for virtual reality by simulating stereoscopic vision and lights.
-The three.js library has the permission to have an excellent consistency by speeding up the working process in the interactions.
+The three.js library has permission to have excellent consistency by speeding up the working process in the interactions.

 ## 3D models and rendering

 The project is limited to the WYSIWYG-style level editor instead of the programming environment that deals with the need to be simulated and its appearance of the final object, with the ultimate aim of providing direct graphic commands to manipulate.
-This means that any level design data has been entered and manipulated manually and procedural forms.
+This means that any level of design data has been entered and manipulated manually and procedural forms.

 {% stats "Objects handcrafted" "10+" "Procedural generated" "100+" "" "" "" %}